 The answer to this question depends on the particular situation.
 The use of one of the abovementioned exceptions would be appropriate in cases where an organization normally does not transfer personal data to third countries, but a rare situation occurs that requires a third-country transfer.
 However, also regular transfers that qualify for one of the exceptions may be based on this legal ground.

 In most cases, however, it would not be possible or practical to use one of the exceptions.
 The easiest way, then, is to use standard contractual clauses as a basis for transfers.
-However, it is worth mentioning the ongoing review by the CJEU again.
-If an organization chooses to use the current standard clauses and these are subsequently invalidated, the contractual relationships will need to be re-set.
-This might be time consuming and administratively demanding.
+Considering the Commission’s new decision, we also recommend reviewing the existing contractual documentation relating to the transfer of personal data to third countries to see what standard contractual clauses are used and to ensure that they are amended if necessary.

 Binding corporate rules would be the most appropriate instrument for multinational groups where data transfers abroad are a regular part of their business.
 In these cases, it certainly makes sense to adopt unified, sophisticated and robust rules that govern all the transfers.
 Custom clauses can be recommended in those cases where standard contractual clauses are inadequate, and adopting binding corporate rules would be an unnecessarily robust solution.